k10sj02/thedataplaybook/content/projects.md

 ---

-## Credit Score Classification App
+## Global COVID-19 Trend Analysis

-**Description:** This project cleans a credit score dataset, and builds and serializes a machine learning model.
-This ML model is used on a Streamlit app where you can enter fictional data and get a credit score classification.
+**Description:** Built an ETL pipeline using MySQL and MySQL Workbench.
+Utilized SQLAlchemy in Python for data transformation, cleaning, and loading into a MySQL data warehouse.
+Performed exploratory data analytics on the data warehouse to identify global COVID-19 trends and visualized results in a Tableau dashboard.

-**Stacks:** Python _(pandas, seaborn, matplotlib, numpy, sklearn, and pickle)_ and Streamlit
+**Stacks:** MySQL, MySQL Workbench, Python _(pandas)_, Tableau

-**Skils:** Machine Learning, Data Cleaning, and Data Visualization
+**Skills:** ETL (Extract, Transform, Load), Data warehousing, Data cleaning and transformation, Exploratory data analysis (EDA), SQL, Data visualization

-{{< github-repo user="devmedeiros" repo="credit-score-classification-app" >}}
+{{< github-repo user="devmedeiros" repo="covid-tracking-project-sql" >}}

 ---

 ## Personal blog

-**Description:** A blog (where you are right now!) in that I write about what I'm learning, basically a portfolio.
+**Description:** A blog (where you are right now!) where I write about what's on my mind.

-**Stacks:** Hugo, Papermod theme, and Github Actions
+**Stacks:** HTML/CSS, Hugo, Papermod theme, and Github Actions

-{{< github-repo user="devmedeiros" repo="devmedeiros.github.io" >}}
+{{< github-repo user="devmedeiros" repo="thedataplaybook.github.io" >}}

 ---